Origin

 - protects against toxic and oxidative stress and against beta-amyloid fractions (neuroprotection)

-In the final report of the Institute for Quality and Efficiency in Health Care on the topic "Ginkgo-containing preparations for Alzheimer's dementia" from 2008 it says:
+In the final report of the Institute for Quality and Efficiency in Health Care on the topic "Ginkgo-containing preparations for Alzheimer's dementia" from 2008 states:

-"For the therapy goal "Activities of daily life”, looking only at studies that used a dosage of 240 mg showed evidence of a benefit of Ginkgo biloba.
-For the therapeutic goal of “accompanying psychopathology,” there is only evidence of a benefit from Ginkgo biloba for general psychopathology.
-There is no clear indication, but only a tendency for Ginkgo biloba to have a positive influence on depression symptoms.
-For the therapeutic goal “cognition” the studies provide evidence of a benefit from Ginkgo biloba.“ www.iqwig.de/download/A05-19B_Abschlussbericht_Ginkgohaltige_Praeparate_bei_Alzheimer_Demenz.pdf
+"For the therapeutic goal of “activities of daily living”, the exclusive consideration of studies that used a dosage of 240 mg showed evidence of a benefit of Ginkgo biloba.
+For the therapeutic goal of “accompanying psychopathology”, there is only evidence of a benefit of Ginkgo biloba for general psychopathology.
+There is no clear evidence, but only a tendency for a positive influence of Ginkgo biloba on depression symptoms.
+For the therapeutic goal of “cognition" The studies provide evidence of benefits from Ginkgo biloba." www.iqwig.de/download/A05-19B_Abschlussbericht_Ginkgohaltige_Praeparate_bei_Alzheimer_Demenz.pdf